ICT-Infer/timelog/README.md

 ## Usage with default Django admin web interface

-~~You *could* begin entering data into django-timelog right now at `http://<host or IP>:8000/admin/timelog/`.
+You *could* begin entering data into django-timelog right now at `http://<host or IP>:8000/admin/timelog/`.
-It's not great but it's better than nothing.~~
+It's not great but it's better than nothing.

-The admin interface is currently broken by the fact that its templates are made for DjangoTemplate and not Jinja2.
-See [issue #12](/erikano/django-timelog/issues/12).

 ## Time sheets